Fanteria/todotxt-tui/README.md

 You can specify how tasks are sorted using the `pending_sort` and `done_sort` options.
 The available sorting options are:

-- None: No specific sorting; tasks appear in the order they were added.
+- `None`: No specific sorting; tasks appear in the order they were added.
-- Reverse: Reverse the order of tasks.
+- `Reverse`: Reverse the order of tasks.
-- Priority: Sort tasks by priority.
+- `Priority`: Sort tasks by priority.
-- Alphanumeric: Sort tasks in alphanumeric order.
+- `Alphanumeric`: Sort tasks in alphanumeric order.
-- AlphanumericReverse: Sort tasks in reverse alphanumeric order.
+- `AlphanumericReverse`: Sort tasks in reverse alphanumeric order.

 ### Preview Format